 Breast cancer is more common in women aged over 50 and the SBSP invites women aged between 50 and 70 years old for screening every three years.
 Women aged 71 and over are encouraged to attend through self referral to their local screening centre.
 For more public information on the Breast Screening Programme please click on the external link to the NHS Inform Screening Scotland Website and then link to the Breast Screening section.

-Performance standards up to 31 March 2013 (data one year in arrears):
+Performance standards as at 31 March 2014 (data one year in arrears):

-- Comparing three-year combined performance figures for those women with a previous screen within 5 years of attendance, the invasive cancer detection rate has increased from 5.4 per 1,000 women screened in the period 2004-07 to 7.1 in 2010-13.
+- Comparing three-year combined performance figures for those women aged 53-70 years with a previous screen within 5 years of attendance, the invasive cancer detection rate has increased from 5.7 per 1,000 women screened in the period 2005-08 to 6.8 in 2011-14.

-- Of these over 80% (nearly 1,200 cases) of cancers detected were invasive, of which over half were less than 15mm in size.
+- Of these over 80% (1,255 cases) of cancers detected were invasive, of which over half were less than 15mm in size and unlikely to be detected by a physical examination.

 The programme has undergone significant developments over the years; however, it was agreed necessary to undertake a formal review of the way the service was delivered to ensure that it could adapt to meet future challenges, and remain a sustainable high quality and equitable breast screening service for women aged 50 to 70 resident in Scotland, in the most clinically and cost effective way.